Gfuen/Checklist/Interview/NetworkSecurity.md

 ## How exactly does traceroute/tracert work at the protocol level?

-Traceroute works by sending a packet to an open UDP port on a destination machine.
-The router then discards the packet and sends off an ICMP notification packet to the original host with the message that the TTL expired from the router.
+Traceroute works by sending a packet from a host computer to a remote machine to determine the route.
+Its used to identify if packets are redirected, take too long, or if the number of hops used to send traffic to a host

 ## What is a buffer overflow